 Our street collection fundraising volunteers are critical to our fundraising efforts.

-Throughout the year we hold on average 12 street collections which last six hours in total with usually two collectors at any point in time, each doing a two hour slot (144 hours per year).
-We also host two tombolas a year, at local charity events and usually manned by three volunteers at any one time (36 hours per year).
+Throughout the year we usually hold on average 12 street collections which last six hours in total with usually two collectors at any point in time, each doing a two hour slot (144 hours per year).
+We usually also host two tombolas a year manned by three volunteers at any one time (36 hours per year).
 Our rabbit and cat co-ordinators very much appreciate the assistance of their volunteers who brush and cuddle cats and rabbits and assist with nail clipping.
 This is more ad hoc in nature and therefore difficult to quantify the hours.
+However, due to the restrictions imposed because of the Covid-19 pandemic, we have been unable to hold any street collections or other events in 2020.